 Select ‘My External Scholarships’ and follow the activation steps for the Vanier CGS

 Choose the start date that matches the date stipulated by the agency in the offer

 At Western University the annual value of an award is divided into three equal installments and each is pre-paid to the award holder’s Student Center account at the start of every term (September, January and May).

 Terms and Conditions

-NEW!
-The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies (where possible) for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
-These policies are effective as of September 1, 2017 and the Guide is available on NSERC's website.
-The Guide applies to Tri-agency directly-funded training award holders.
+The Tri-Agencies (CIHR, NSERC and SSHRC) have harmonized their post-award policies, where possible, for research training programs and have incorporated these policies into a harmonized Tri-Agency Research Training Award Holder's Guide.
+These policies became effective September 1, 2016 and the Guide is available on NSERC's website.
+The Guide applies to Tri-Agency research training awards such as Vanier CGS, NSERC PGSD/CGSD, SSHRC DF/CGSD, CIHR CGSD and all CGSM.
 It contains all the forms that training award holders and the University need to facilitate post-award activities allowed by the Tri-Agencies.

 The SSHRC Doctoral Fellowships and Joseph-Armand Bombardier Canada Graduate Scholarships (CGS) Doctoral Scholarships are research training awards and aim to develop research skills and assist in the training of highly qualified personnel by supporting students who demonstrate a high standard of scholarly achievement in graduate studies in the social sciences and humanities.